-Irish Guide Dogs is Ireland’s national charity dedicated to helping people who are vision-impaired and families of children with autism in order to achieve improved mobility and independence.
+Irish Guide Dogs for the Blind is Ireland’s national charity dedicated to helping people who are vision-impaired and families of children with autism in order to achieve improved mobility and independence.
 Our core purpose is to enable people with sight loss and families of children with autism to lead better lives, become more independent and more mobile.
 It is our mission to provide the highest quality of services in partnership with our clients while planning for the future and valuing clients, Volunteers and each other.
-We are a charity that is registered in Ireland No. 55616 and our Charity Number is CHY6006.
+We are a charity that is registered in Ireland number 20009977, company registration number 55616 and revenue number CHY 6006.

 Our National Headquarters and Training Centre is located on the Model Farm Road in Cork and our address is:

 If you have any questions or requests about how your personal information i.e. personal data is used, collected, processed etc., please contact our Data Protection Officer, Tim Egar, at email@example.com